NextJs-Training/nextjs-prisma/README.md

 This app is a simple todo list where the data is persisted to Postgres.
-[Prisma migrations](https://www.prisma.io/docs/concepts/components/prisma-migrate#prisma-migrate) can be created with `npm run migrate:dev` and deployed with `railway run yarn migrate:deploy`.
+[Prisma migrations](https://www.prisma.io/docs/concepts/components/prisma-migrate#prisma-migrate) can be created with `npm run migrate:dev` and deployed with `npm run migrate:deploy`.
 The Prisma client can be regenerated with
-`yarn generate`.
+`npm run generate`.

 [swr](https://swr.vercel.app/) is used to fetch data on the client and perform optimistic updates.